AppliedDrones/Onboarding/README.md

 ## System Requirements
 Ubuntu 22.04 LTS Jammy Jellyfish.

-For Windows Users: Install VirtualBox to create a virtual machine running Ubuntu 22.04 LTS.
+**For Windows Users**: Install VirtualBox to create a virtual machine running Ubuntu 22.04 LTS.
 This approach lets you simulate the target environment without altering your primary Windows setup.

-For Mac Users: M-series chips are incompatible with Ubuntu due to the locked-down ARM architecture.
+**For Mac Users**: M-series chips are incompatible with Ubuntu due to the locked-down ARM architecture.
 As an alternative, you may either:
 1. Purchase a cheap Windows laptop, or
 2. Set up an Ubuntu-based virtual machine on AWS.
 (Using a cloud-based virtual machine will result in networking issues, which you will need to resolve independently).